IceWreck/Flask-React-Boilerplate/README.md

 __GitHub Repo: https://github.com/IceWreck/Flask-React-Boilerplate__

 Other Pointers:
-* If you are too lazy to press your browser's reload button after an edit then you can configure flask/jinja to load JavaScript from the webpack development server.
+* If you are too lazy to press your browser's reload button after an edit then you can configure flask/jinja to load JavaScript from the webpack development server. (requires additional webpack configuration)
-* There are lots of other optimizations you can do, mentioned in both the React and webpack docs.
+* There are lots of other optimizations you can do for production builds, mentioned in both the React and webpack docs.
 * Do not put anything in the ./static/dist folder as webpack may overwrite it.
-* The webpack config is based on my directory structure, you can change the relative paths to suit your usecase.
+* The webpack config is based on a directory structure I thought was suitable for a simple project, you can change the relative paths to suit your usecase.

 I plan to make a second part next week where I will discuss routing and passing data back and forth between flask.